 Uniform skirts in St. Hilary plaid must be of a modest length not to exceed 4" from the middle of the knee.
 As girls grow throughout the year, be aware that skirts may need to be adjusted.
+Girls are expected to sit in a ladylike manner while wearing skirts.

-A navy or red 1⁄4 zip St. Hilary pullover (available from Wear Number One) is permitted.
+A 3⁄4 zip St. Hilary pullover (available from Wear Number One) is permitted.